 GeneCards Summary for CDH1 Gene

 CDH1 (Cadherin 1) is a Protein Coding gene.
-Diseases associated with CDH1 include Gastric Cancer Risk After H. Pylori Infection and Endometrial Cancer.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Integrated Breast Cancer Pathway.
-GO annotations related to this gene include calcium ion binding and protein phosphatase binding.
-An important paralog of this gene is CDH3.
+Diseases associated with CDH1 include Gastric Cancer, Hereditary Diffuse and Blepharocheilodontic Syndrome 1.
+Among its related pathways are Apelin signaling pathway and Presenilin-Mediated Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein phosphatase binding.
+An important paralog of this gene is CDH2.

-Cadherins are calcium-dependent cell adhesion proteins.
+Cadherins are calcium-dependent cell adhesion proteins (PubMed:11976333).
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
-CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells.
+CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells (PubMed:11976333).
 Has a potent invasive suppressor role.
 It is a ligand for integrin alpha-E/beta-7.

 E-Cad/CTF2 promotes non-amyloidogenic degradation of Abeta precursors.
 Has a strong inhibitory effect on APP C99 and C83 production.